 Section III – Becoming a Full Flagship Guild

-If a petitioning affiliate completes the probationary requirements imposed by the Council or LLC, probation will end and the affiliate will become an officially-recognized flagship guild of Grievance.
+If a petitioning affiliate completes the probationary requirements imposed by the Council, probation will end and the affiliate will become an officially-recognized flagship guild of Grievance.
 Flagship guilds will abide by their own charters and the Grievance Charter and will ensure any new members do the same.
 Likewise, all flagship guilds are expected to utilize the official Grievance forums (located at http://www.grievancegaming.org) as well as the Grievance Teamspeak server and none other.

 Section IV – Embassies and the Ambassador Corps

 If there exists enough interest in a game to justify an official Grievance presence, but not enough interest to launch a flagship guild, Grievance may establish an Embassy in said game.
 Each Embassy will have a single Embassy Leader and will be required to use the official Grievance forums and Teamspeak server, but Embassies are not otherwise subject to requirements governing flagship guilds, such as having a game-specific charter.
-Should an Embassy grow to sufficient size, an Embassy Leader may choose to petition the Council and LLC for flagship guild status by following the procedure outlined in Sections I-III of this Article.
-Additionally, the Guild Leader of a flagship guild with insufficient membership may, in consultation with the Council and LLC, elect to revert to an Embassy.
+Should an Embassy grow to sufficient size, an Embassy Leader may choose to petition the Council for flagship guild status by following the procedure outlined in Sections I-III of this Article.
+Additionally, the Guild Leader of a flagship guild with insufficient membership may, in consultation with the Council, elect to revert to an Embassy.

 Collectively, Grievance’s Embassies, Embassy Leaders, and any Embassy-exclusive members constitute the Ambassador Corps.
 The Ambassador Corps is led by a single Ambassador Director who reports directly to the Council.
 Embassy Leaders are appointed by, and report to, the Ambassador Director.